MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.61.md

 (i) You must possess and carry a signed refuge permit (signed refuge brochure) and comply with all permit provisions.

-(ii) We allow hunting for duck, goose, coot, and merganser from1/2 hour before legal sunrise to 12 p.m. (noon).
+(ii) We allow hunting for duck, goose, coot, and merganser from 1/2 hour before legal sunrise to 12 p.m. (noon).
 We allow hunters to access the refuge no more than 2 hours before legal sunrise.

 (iii) We close mourning dove, woodcock, and snipe seasons during all youth and muzzleloader hunts, and during the first 4 weeks of firearms deer seasons.